AlloyXChange/alloyx-smart-contracts-v2/README.md

 - clearStake:  A method for a stakeholder to clear a stake.
 - clearStakeWithRewardLeft: A method for a stakeholder to clear a stake with some leftover reward
 - calculateRewardFromStake: Calculate stake
-- claimableSilverToken: Claimable CRWN token amount of an address
+- claimableCRWNToken: Claimable CRWN token amount of an address
-- totalClaimableSilverToken: Total claimable CRWN tokens of all stakeholders
+- totalClaimableCRWNToken: Total claimable CRWN tokens of all stakeholders
-- totalClaimableAndClaimedSilverToken: Total claimable and claimed CRWN tokens of all stakeholders
+- totalClaimableAndClaimedCRWNToken: Total claimable and claimed CRWN tokens of all stakeholders
-- claimAllAlloyxSilver: Claim all alloy CRWN tokens of the message sender, the method will mint the CRWN token of the claimable amount to message sender, and clear the past rewards to zero
+- claimAllAlloyxCRWN: Claim all alloy CRWN tokens of the message sender, the method will mint the CRWN token of the claimable amount to message sender, and clear the past rewards to zero
-- claimAlloyxSilver:  Claim certain amount of alloy CRWN tokens of the message sender, the method will mint the CRWN token of the claimable amount to message sender, and clear the past rewards to the remainder
+- claimAlloyxCRWN:  Claim certain amount of alloy CRWN tokens of the message sender, the method will mint the CRWN token of the claimable amount to message sender, and clear the past rewards to the remainder
 - claimReward: Claim certain amount of reward token based on alloy CRWN token, the method will burn the CRWN token of the amount of message sender, and transfer reward token to message sender

 ## External Functions